mgg39/Quantum-tech-papers/README.md

 # Quantum-tech-papers
-This repo contains some of the papers and publications, I have read over the past few months, that pertain to quantum technology development.
+This repository contains a list of some of the papers and publications, I have read through my journey through quantum.
+I began working on this project through my undergraduate years and currently continue mantaining it in grad school.
-It is not a curated list of the most recommended publications for a beginner in the quantum networking field, but rather a journal (of sorts) that depics my journey through publications.
+The objective of this project is not to curate a list of the most recommended publications for a beginner in quantum tech, but rather to build a journal (of sorts) that depics my journey through quantum publications.
+The full list of reads can be found here, but other branches include year by year breakdowns.
+The topics presented in this compilation often reflect my work and surges in interest through my time in this industry.

-Re-curring topics on this list are:
+Re-curring topics on this list include:
 - Quantum protocol design
 - Quantum algorithms
 - The Quantum internet